midl-dev/midl-docs/docs/tezos-endpoints.md

 It is all transparent to you: any RPC endpoint on our platform supports archive queries.

 Some queries may be priced differently.
 See [Pricing](tezos-rpc-pricing).

+## Indexer Endpoints powered by TzKT

+Our indexer endpoint offer additional features not available with the regular Tezos RPC Endpoint:

+* query all tokens owned by an address,
+* look up an operation by hash,
+* query operation history for an account,
+* and many more.

+For more information, please see the [TzKT section of the Tezos wiki](https://wiki.tezos.com/build/blockchain-indexers/).